 5 Tucson Holiday Events Not to be Missed

 On an interesting side note, Tucson has actually experienced a White Christmas on 4 occasions since 1984, with the largest storm bringing 4 inches in 1916 and the most recent snowfall being a mere 2 inches in 1987.
 While the odds of a White Christmas are really, really slim, they are actually not zero, but rather 4 percent!
-It would be a pretty magical sight to see some fresh snow covering the cacti covered desert, however, most of the time you will have to settle for watching a snowy Christmas classic instead.
+It would be a pretty magical sight to see some fresh snow covering the cacti covered desert, however, most of the time Tucsonians who love wintry weather will have to settle for watching a snowy holiday classic instead.

 While Tucson lacks a traditional winter ambiance, you will still find many of the same traditional holiday activities that you will find in the colder climates.
 Zoo lights, holiday plays & movies, and Christmas tree lightnings are all part of the lineup just like everywhere else.
 Additionally, you will find a few unique Southwestern style traditions such as “A Southwest Nutcracker,” Southwestern themed art markets, and even snowfall at the mall.

 The roads are closed to car traffic every day of the festival, with the exception of the 26th.
 You have the option of strolling around for free or paying for a tour via a wagon, trolley, or Alpine Pedaler party bike ride.
-I recommend skipping the overpriced tourist attractions and walking at your own leisure – you will see more and get in a bit of exercise!
+Skip the overpriced gimmicks and stroll at your own leisure – you will see more and get in a bit of exercise!

 Location: Entrances on Ft.
 Lowell, Tucson, Country Club, and Prince

 Pricing: Free street parking, Additional fees for wagon and alpine pedaler rides (reservations required)